rng-guy/NFSMWBartender/README.md

 &nbsp;

 **After installing** this mod, you can customise its features through its configuration (.ini) files.
-You can find these configuration files in the `scripts\BartenderSettings` folder.
+You can find these configuration files in the game's new `scripts\BartenderSettings` folder.

 To **uninstall** this mod, remove its files from your game's `scripts` folder.
-There is no need to remove the optional Heat-level textures, as the game will never access them without this mod.
+There is no need to remove the optional missing textures, as the game does not ever use them without this mod.

 &nbsp;